 Like manicotti shells... they are

 not sold here.
-That's not something one would want all the time but
+That is not something one would want all the time but

-it's simply not available locally.
-Nor is the Iam's mini-chunk dog
+it is simply not available locally.
+Nor is the

-because that's the only way to get it.
+because that is the only way to get it.
 Fortunately, Miss Connie is

 at the local post office and she is a gem.